apocalyptech/exordium/docs/screenshots.rst

 Artists" album they appear in will be listed.
 In this case, Plaid can be found on two compilation albums.

-In the song list, below, there are two links for each track.
+Below the album list will be a song list.
+Each song will have two icons on the lefthand side of the table.
 The first, the arrow pointing down, provides a direct link to the track.
 The second will open up a popup window with the HTML5 media player jPlayer, which will then stream the track.
 Clicking on more than one track will add that to jPlayer's playlist.

 Browsing Albums
 ---------------